HITECHCRIME/HC_OVERVIEW/README.md

 Album/song releases are like plot points in a bigger narrative (overarching themes) accompanied by rich media content.
 Various timelines are different subthemes: cyberpunk, dark trap, scifi, tribalism, control your future, human enhancement etc.

+Seasons are overarching themes.
+A "whole set" would be all elements of content that belong to the a particular season (story arcs, microthemes, album narrative music videos etc).

 # /// STRAINS [CREATORS]

 ![](assets/dlh_single_cover.png)